Anna-Peng/thoughts/README.md

 A journey made is a soul reclaimed.\
 Your body may be damned,\
 But rebirth is nigh.
 ## In Return to Your Recitation
 ---
 You uttered syllables \
 made of frosty needles,\
 First they stopped my heart \
 and froze my thought,\
-then my blood gushed inward,\
+Then my blood gushed inward,\
 leaving my skin frozen,\
 organs boiled.\
 My remains are artistically perforated, \